coyo8/coyo8.github.io/_project/talks/beginners-python-tutorial.md

 4950
 ```

 Can improve it?
-Currectly our sum method method always return 100.
+Currently our sum method method always return 100.
 What if we want sum for first 50 numbers.

 Here comes the concept of argument, function can take variable as argument.